xingzhou/containercafe/docs/ansible.md

 * `cluster_name`: this identifies the cluster being processed, as discussed above.

-* `envs`: this identifies the parent directory underwhich the environment- and cluster-specific files are found.
+* `envs`: this identifies the parent directory under which the environment- and cluster-specific files are found.
 The settings for the environment named `A-B` are found in `{{envs}}/A-B/defaults.yml` (if relative, the base is the filename of the playbook).